3R Waste

 Does it contain hazardous substances?

-・ Subject to laws and regulations on chemical substances (refer to the designated laws and regulations conceming chemical substances management)
+・ Those subject to laws and regulations on chemical substances (refer to the designated laws and regulations regarding chemical substances management).

-Experiment waste liquids is classified into different storage categories according to the degree of toxicity and treatment method.
+Experiment waste liquids are classified into different storage categories according to the degree of toxicity and treatment method.

 Note: Experiment waste liquids containing PCBs, dioxins, explosives, narcotics, radioactive substances, and infectious laboratory wastewater cannot be collected.